linear-b/gitstream/docs/faq.md

 Go to our issues page and check if there are any similar issues already reported, if not create a new issue with all the details so we can take a look.

 Found a bug?
 Create a new item in the [project's issues](https://github.com/linear-b/gitstream/issues)

+## How long is gitStream going to be free and is there limitations to the free version?

+gitStream is completely free, we plan to introduce paid packages and a business model in the future.
+There will always be free package.